 Darla DeVille is a U.S. Army Veteran, who enlisted after high school, serving three years as a helicopter crew chief at Ft.
 Carson Colorado, and re-enlisted to serve four additional years in the Army Reserve.
 She holds a dual Master’s Degree in Education Administration and Curriculum & Development from the University of Wisconsin at Madison and Master Certification in Organizational Leadership from Villanova University.
 Her undergraduate degree is in the field of education where she taught secondary (6-12) social studies, along with coaching and supervising extra-curricular activities.
 DeVille is a community leader who has developed extensive networking partnerships throughout the County; currently serving on the United Way of Yavapai County Advisory Board; Yavapai Big Brothers Big Sisters Board, Prescott Downtown Partnership Board, and Bagdad Community Panel.
 DeVille serves on numerous organizational committees and is an active member of the District 5000 We Rotary Club, based in Hawaii.
 Darla is a collaborative, networking partner, committed to building meaningful relationships to help improve lives and build strong communities throughout Yavapai County.

 Mike also served as a Board member of the Sedona Chamber of Commerce from 2007-2012 and is a previous member of the Sedona Destination Marketing Program and has represented the Sedona Chamber of Commerce at trade events in Germany and Canada.
 Mike has also served on the Marketing Committee and the Long Range Strategic Planning Committee, both of which are under the Sedona Chamber of Commerce purview.
-Mike’s wife Heather and 7-year-old son Nicholas enjoy hiking and exploring the Sedona and Verde Valley region every chance they get.
+Mike’s wife Heather and son Nicholas enjoy hiking and exploring the Sedona and Verde Valley region every chance they get.